Why You Should Start Saving For Your Retirement In Your 20s

 One of the perks of investing through the PRS is that you will also be able to enjoy a tax relief of up to RM3,000 per year too!

 However, don’t mistake this as a substitute for the EPF scheme.
 The PRS complements the EPF, offering individuals the ability to build another fund that they can tap into when they retire, rather than relying on EPF alone.

-Even if retirement is not on your radar yet, it’s important to start saving for this potential milestone early because the more time you allow your money to grow, the easier it may be to pursue your goals in the future.
+Even if retirement is not on your radar yet, it’s important to start saving for this potential milestone early; the more time you allow your money to grow, the easier it may be to pursue your goals in the future.
 Check out this article on money-saving tips so you can channel a portion of your savings into investments!